lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Deyner** _(30-Sep-18 02:32 PM)_

-> Chomsky I swear to god come get your mother trucking flamethrower or I’ll give it to Garrick
+> Chomsky I swear to god come get your mother trucking flamethrower or I'll give it to Garrick

 **PlasmaPerson** _(30-Sep-18 02:32 PM)_